 Severus placed a glass of red in front of her and sat in the chair opposite placing his own glass on the table.
 He watched her absently twirling the stem of the wine glass between her thumb and forefinger.
 He knew she was about to ask another question, her brow always gave her away, it furrowed in a certain way just before she spoke.

-He chuckled internally, but she sounded apprehensive.
+He chuckled internally, but gave her his full attention as she sounded apprehensive.
 "Yes Hermione, my dear," he added smoothly.

 Her eyes shot up to his and he smiled.
 She became quite flustered.
 "N-never mind," she stuttered.